 4 Easy Halloween Decorations for Gardeners

 Give trick-or-treaters the heebie-jeebies with these inexpensive and easy Halloween crafts, then let us know in the comments about your favorite homemade Halloween decor!

 Ghosts of Tomatoes Past

 Everyone knows to watch out for vengeful spirits on Halloween night, but does anyone ever expect vegetable spirits?
-I don’t think so!
+Probably not!
 It’s time to get one last use out of those tomato cages before storing them for the off-season.
 We’re going to make them into ghostly lawn ornaments: